 Bioanalysis isn’t merely running standard analyses for a biological sample.
 We must produce results which are quantitative and valid as per FDA guidance as these analyses constitute the foundational block towards drug approval.
 Due to the significance of these analyses, regulatory authorities generally audit these results for accuracy before approval of the drug.

 We know that there are numerous phospholipids in biological samples such as plasma – a common type of biological sample for drug metabolism and pharmacokinetic (DMPK) studies.
 Phospholipids are organic molecules that are found in cell membranes and are composed of a hydrophilic head group which contains phosphate and choline, plus a hydrophobic fatty acid chain tail.
 Phospholipids interfere with the reliability of data collected by LC-MS/MS with electrospray ionization (ESI) because, as surfactants, phospholipids aggregate at the surface of the droplets formed during the liquid-to-gas transition of ions.
 With the phospholipids covering the surface of the droplets, the analyte ions are less able to escape the droplet which suppresses analyte detection.
-Therefore, to improve analyte detection, the removal of phospholipids before analysis is essential.
+Therefore, to improve analyte detection, the removal of phospholipids before analysis is often essential.
 Commonly used methods for phospholipid removal from samples include LLE and SPE, although some phospholipids can be removed from a sample during PPT as well.

 PPT removes proteins from a sample by denaturing the proteins causing them to precipitate.
 Proteins can be denatured through the addition of organic solvent, an acid, a base, or heat to a sample.
 Acetonitrile and methanol are the most commonly used organic solvents for PPT.
 Once the protein has precipitated, it is pelleted by centrifugation, and the supernatant is used for analysis.
 One downside of this technique is that samples are diluted, and sensitivity may be compromised.
-To precipitate as much protein as possible, we add two or three equivalents of organic solvent for each equivalent of the sample.
+To precipitate as much protein as possible, we add at minimum two or three equivalents of organic solvent for each equivalent of the sample.
 PPT can also be followed by solvent evaporation and reconstitution of the analyte in an appropriate solution or buffer and offset dilution of sample.

 LLE is a sample preparation technique that is widely used in the analysis of drugs.
 LLE begins with the addition of an immiscible organic solvent to a biological sample that’s typically aqueous.
 The analyte is extracted from proteins and lipids into the organic solvent layer while the proteins and lipids remain in the aqueous phase.
 Neutrally-charged analytes tend to be the most effectively extracted using LLE, but the addition of an inorganic salt to a mixture of a biological sample and a water-miscible organic solvent causes the two solutions to separate and allows hydrophilic analytes to partition into the organic solvent phase.
 While LLE is quite useful for salt removal from samples, it has some limitations regarding the number of analytes that can be simultaneously extracted based on dispersion between the polarities of each analyte.